 We all want that beautiful home: the big bay windows that allow in copious amounts of natural light; the beautiful front entrance way that will be the envy of all of our friends; the colors that match just so and complement that surrounding landscape of our home.

 These things are possible with other materials, but aluminium is the best suited to bigger, custom projects.
-Its inherent strength coupled with the flexibility of the material make it easily manipulated during production.
+Its inherent strength coupled with the flexibility of the material makes it easily manipulated during production.
 It won’t bend or snap under the weight of the glass required for those wall to wall, ceiling to ceiling windows.
 That is why it is commonly used in skyscrapers.

-Aluminium can be colored without effecting the composition of the material.
+Aluminium can be colored without affecting the composition of the material.
 It will still retain its inherent integrity, except it will be green or blue.
 Even black and brown are possible – two colors that aren’t common for windows and doors, since they absorb heat and can cause warping in other materials.

 Financially, aluminium doors and windows are the best option of all the construction materials available on the market.
 Their low initial investment requirement, through the use of recycled aluminium and minimal maintenance will keep your home affordable for years to come.